Hostile Humor in Renaissance France

 Unsettling Sexuality: Queer Horizons in the Long Eighteenth Century

+Unsettling Sexuality was recently listed as one of The Guild of Queer Early Modernists’ Top Ten Books of 2025!
 This book is also freely available online as an Open Access digital edition on the Mainfold platform, here.
-Unsettling Sexuality: Queer Horizons in the Long Eighteenth Century challenges the traditional ways that scholarship has approached sexuality, gender nonconformity, and sex (as well as its absence) in the long eighteenth century.
-Drawing from recent and emerging […]
+Unsettling Sexuality: Queer Horizons in the Long Eighteenth Century challenges the traditional ways that scholarship has approached sexuality, […]